LouisJackman/volatile_thunk/content/pages/about.md

 Contact me via:

-* Email, which can be obtained from my public PGP fingerprint above or:
+* Email; this can be obtained from my public PGP key above, or:
   - Take the first letter of my first name.
   - Take my full surname.
   - Combine them, surname last.